IDCI-Consulting/PaymentBundle/Resources/docs/create-your-event-subscriber.md

 ## Usage example with swiftmailer

-Here's a little example of what you can do with subscriber
+Here's a little example of what you can do with an event subscriber

 ```php
 <?php